carbon-language/carbon-lang/llvm/docs/index.rst

    Instructions for building the clang front-end from source.

    .. __: http://clang.llvm.org/get_started.html

-:doc:`Packaging`
-   Advice on packaging LLVM into a distribution.

 :doc:`Lexicon`
    Definition of acronyms, terms and concepts used in LLVM.